-This is usually issue I have seen newbie struggle with.
-So I am just going to explain how to make two docker network talk to each other.
-There are essentially two methods:
+This is one of the issue I see beginners struggle with.
+So I am just going to explain how to make two docker containers talk to each other.

 Let’s elaborate the two cases.
 For both cases, I will include docker-compose way and docker-cli way.